artela-network/artela-docs/docs/develop/resources/faucet/index.md

 ## Discord Faucet

-Join Artela Discord server to access the Testnet ART faucet.
+Join our `Discord` to access the Testnet ART faucet.
 Request access and obtain Testnet ART with your wallet address.

 | 🚰 [Artela Discord ](https://discord.com/invite/artela) |